Master's

 Loan Programs

-Loan programs augment any other aid students have received from the University and from outside funding sources.
-Find details of all loan programs for domestic citizens and application instructions on the Graduate Financial Aid website.
-In order to apply for student loans through the University, you will need to complete the FAFSA after January 1.
+Loan programs augment any other funding students have received from the University and from outside funding sources.
+Find details of all loan programs for FAFSA-eligible students and application instructions on the Graduate Financial Aid website.
+In order to apply for student loans through the University, you will need to complete the FAFSA, and then claim your UChicago “CNet ID,” which is your user name for all University systems as well as your UChicago email address (CNetID@uchicago.edu).

 Educational Benefits for Military Affiliates